rpadovani/rpadovani.com/_posts/2017-11-28-introduction-gitlab-ci.markdown

 ---
 layout: post
 title:  "A generic introduction to Gitlab CI"
-date:   2017-11-15 23:00
+date:   2017-11-28 21:00
-description: "A generic introduction to Gitlab CI and its terms"
+description: "A generic introduction to Gitlab CI and an overview on its features"
 categories:
 - gitlab
 - gitlab ci